 What Garage Door Rollers Do

 Rollers guide the door along its tracks so the sections move smoothly during opening and closing.
 Each roller has a wheel and a stem that fits into a hinge or a bracket on the door.
 When everything is aligned and lubricated, the door glides without scraping the track or binding at the bends.
 In a coastal climate, rollers also keep the door stable in gusty winds that are common during summer storms across the Panhandle.
+Regular maintenance and timely Garage Door Spring Repair in Chipley help ensure these rollers and related components continue working together safely and efficiently.

 Different Types of Rollers Nylon, Steel, Plastic